amasin76/intranet-web-extension/README.md

 ( Please try keep servers healthy 💚 by only running the checks you need )

 **Easy Quiz:**
-You don't have to scroll down and up to check or update your answers,
+You don't have to scroll down and up to check or update your answers any more,
 allows you to easily review and change your responses

 **Collapse Tasks:**